Holocaust (miniseries)

-Holocaust (full title: Holocaust: The Story of the Family Weiss) (1978) is an American television miniseries which aired on NBC over five nights, from April 16–20, 1978.
+Holocaust (full title: Holocaust: The Story of the Family Weiss; 1978) is an American television miniseries which aired on NBC over five nights, from April 16 to 20, 1978.

 It dramatizes the Holocaust from the perspective of the Weiss family, fictional Berlin Jews Dr. Josef Weiss (Fritz Weaver), his wife Berta (Rosemary Harris), and their three children—Karl (James Woods), an artist married to Inga (Meryl Streep), a Christian woman; Rudi (Joseph Bottoms); and teenage Anna (Blanche Baker).
 It also follows Erik Dorf (Michael Moriarty), a fictional "Aryan" lawyer who becomes a Nazi out of economic necessity, rising within the SS and gradually becoming a war criminal.

 Holocaust highlights numerous events which occurred both up to and during World War II, such as Kristallnacht, the construction of Jewish ghettos, the Nazi T4 Euthanasia Program, and, later, the construction of death camps and the use of gas chambers.

 The miniseries won several awards and received positive reviews, but was also criticized.
 In The New York Times, Holocaust survivor and political activist Elie Wiesel wrote that it was "Untrue, offensive, cheap: As a TV production, the film is an insult to those who perished and to those who survived."
 However, the series played a major role in public debates on the Holocaust in West Germany after its showing in 1979, and its impact has been described as "enormous".

 The series has been widely credited with bringing the term "Holocaust" into popular usage to describe the extermination of the European Jews.

 Plot summary

 Part 1: The Gathering Darkness

-1935 — Karl and Inga celebrate their wedding in Berlin.
+1935: Karl and Inga celebrate their wedding in Berlin.
 Erik Dorf gets a job in the SS as right-hand man to top-level Nazi Reinhard Heydrich (David Warner).

-1938 — Dorf warns Dr. Weiss to leave Germany.
+1938: Dorf warns Dr. Weiss to leave Germany.
 Berta is adamant about staying.
 During Kristallnacht, Berta's father is attacked.
 Dorf impresses Heydrich by orchestrating the pogrom and gets promoted.
 Karl is arrested and sent to Buchenwald concentration camp.
 As a Polish citizen, Dr. Weiss is deported to Warsaw.
 The Weiss home is seized by a Nazi.
 Berta and the children move in with Inga's Nazi-supporting family.
 Rudi runs away.

-1939 — Dorf rises within Nazi society as he helps Heydrich plan the transport of Jews to occupied Poland.
+1939: Dorf rises within Nazi society as he helps Heydrich plan the transport of Jews to occupied Poland.
 In Warsaw, Dr. Weiss serves as an Elder in the Judenrat (Jewish council) and works as a doctor serving the Jewish community.